mdraminski/CytoMeth/README.md

 # Authors
 This tool has been created and implemented by:

-- Michal Draminski [1] (author, developer, maintainer)
+- Michał Dramiński [1] (author, developer, maintainer)
 - Agata Dziedzic [1] (author, developer)
-- Rafal Guzik [3] (author)
+- Rafał Guzik [3] (author)
-- Bartosz Wojtas [2] (author)
+- Bartosz Wojtaś [2] (author)
 - Damian Loska [1] (developer)
-- Michal J. Dabrowski [1] (author)
+- Michał J. Dąbrowski [1] (author)

 1. Computational Biology Lab, Polish Academy of Science, Warsaw, Poland
 2. Neurobiology Center, Nencki Institute of Experimental Biology, Warsaw, Poland
-3. Andrzej Frycz Modrzewski Krakow University, Faculty of Medicine and Health Sciences, Department of Biochemistry, Poland.
+3. Andrzej Frycz Modrzewski Kraków University, Faculty of Medicine and Health Sciences, Department of Biochemistry, Poland.

 # License
 This program and the accompanying materials are made available under the terms of the GNU Public License v3.0 which accompanies this distribution, and is available at [http://www.gnu.org/licenses/gpl.html](http://www.gnu.org/licenses/gpl.html).
 For more information please see LICENSE file.